lcmen/lcmen.github.io/_posts/2023-09-28-pattern-matching-with-ruby.md

 end
 ```

 In this example, we use a `case` statement with the `in` operator to match different patterns within the returned hash from `api.get` method.
-Depending on the `success` field, we can extract different values.
+Depending on the `success` field, we extract different values from the result.

 ### Matching with `=>` (available only in Ruby 3.0 and above):